klamma/ar-for-eu-book/_chapters/chapters/foundations/design/perception_ar.md

 </figure>

-#### Immersion and exploration
+### Immersion and exploration

-•user is the centre of the environment
+- user is the centre of the environment

-•users will want to try their own ideas
+- users will want to try their own ideas

-• scale makes a huge impact on presence
+- scale makes a huge impact on presence

-• small details matter
+- small details matter

-#### Attention
+### Attention

-•users have freedom to look anywhere, so capturing and guiding attention is important
+- users have freedom to look anywhere, so capturing and guiding attention is important

-•audio and visual cues help nudge users in the right way
+- audio and visual cues help nudge users in the right way

-•forced attention – not always a good idea
+- forced attention – not always a good idea

-#### UI TOOLBOX
+### UI TOOLBOX

 <figure>
     <img src="{{pathToRoot}}/assets/figures/perception_ar/No.20(1)%20UI%20TOOLBOX.JPG" style="align:left; width: 100%; height: 100%; border: 15px solid;